 Roof Replacement Partially Based on Age

 The average roof lifespan for an asphalt shingle system is 15-20 years depending on proper maintenance and weather patterns.
-If your roofing system is nearing this stage in its life, most contractors will not offer or attempt repair work as this would naturally just be a patch job that could cause issues later down the road and replacement of shingles is necessary.
-In this case, just because it may appear obvious some of your shingles require replacement, it is likely that there are more unseen issues elsewhere in your roof.
+If your roofing system is near to or in this age range, most contractors will not suggest or attempt repair work, as this temporary fix may cause additional issues in relation to the aging process and the shingle replacement would be necessary.
+Although the issue may seem specific to a few shingles, more unseen issues are likely elsewhere in your roof.

-If your roofing system is still in the prime of its life, smaller areas of shingle issues favor localized repair work over full replacements.
-This obviously depends on the scope and area of the damage in assessing if a repair is the most suitable choice for the job.
-For most areas of leaks and damages on newer roofs, shingles replacement is not the suitable choice.
-Keep in mind that once again, repair work may require some shingles to be replaced, but not across the entirety of the roof.
-With shingles replacement during a repair job, contractors will do the best they can to match shingle color but that can be impacted by supply as well as natural color degradation in the aging process.
+Storm damage to your roof likely spurred an issue with the shingles.
+Shingle repair or replacement is partially based on the amount of damage and age of the roof.
+If your roofing system is still in the prime of its life, smaller areas of roofing issues favor localized shingle repair work over full shingle replacements.
+This scope of the damage is critical in assessing if a repair is the most suitable choice.
+For example, on newer roofs, shingle repair can address most leaks.
+Although shingle repair work may require some shingles to be replaced, shingle replacement across the entirety of the roof would not be required.
+During a shingle repair job, contractors will do their best to match the original shingle color but may not be able to do so, because of supply availability or natural color degradation in the aging process.